Sequoyahs Autumn Argument

 Kritiks

 I'll evaluate any K if it's explained well.
-Not too familiar with pomo and I've not read that much K lit, but I like Ks.
-If you're aff I'll vote on Ks less but that's just because T is very convincing.
+Not too familiar with pomo and I've not read that much K lit, but K rounds are dynamic and I like them.
+I vote less on aff Ks generally but that shouldn't totally dissuade you.

 General principles

 Extend all the way through speeches if you can, probably note what you're collapsing to specifically.
-If your warrants are bad I'll tank speaks, especially if it's probability.
-I'll probably not even flow unwarranted probability impacts.
+If your warrants are really bad I'll tank speaks, especially if it's probability.

 Prefs